Find help at the Tutoring Center, STEM Lab, Reading Clinic and Writing Center

 Help with graphing calculators and math/statistics software also is available.

-Pro tip: Before coming to your Math Lab session, try doing the assignment on your own.
+Pro tip: Before coming to your STEM Lab session, try doing the assignment on your own.
 This will help the tutor identify specific problems you are having in the course.

 Writing Center: Noss Hall, Room 110